-SOFTBALL -
+SOFTBALL

-The softball umpires uniform must consist of a powder blue pullover style shirt (with the NJSIAA emblem worn on the left sleeve), any shade of heather/charcoal gray slacks, black shoes, black socks, a navy blue or black cap.
-The belt must be black, the ball bag black, navy blue, or heather, and an outer garment, if worn, must be navy blue with the NJSIAA emblem on the left sleeve.
+The softball umpires uniform must consist of a white, solid, short sleeved undershirt, if worn, a powder blue pullover style shirt with the new sublimated NJSIAA on front.
+Heather gray slacks, black shoes, black socks, a navy-blue cap Revised July 2018

+(mandatory for field, optional for plate).
+The belt must be black, the ball bag navy blue or heather gray and an outer garment, if worn must be navy blue with powder blue and white piping on the shoulders with the NJSIAA emblem on the front of the jacket, either embroidered or a Velcro patch.
+If a turtleneck pullover is warranted, it must not be worn by itself or just under the powder blue shirt, a navy-blue jacket must cover it.

-SWIMMING -
+SWIMMING

-The swimming officials uniform must consist of a white shirt (with the NJSIAA emblem worn on the left sleeve); blue pants, culottes or skirt; white socks; and white athletic shoes.
+The swimming officials uniform must consist of a white shirt (with the NJSIAA emblem worn on the left chest area); blue pants, culottes or skirt; white socks; and white athletic shoes.

-TENNIS -
+TENNIS